zenml-io/zenml/docs/book/introduction/core-concepts.md

 ## Artifact Store

 An artifact store is a place where artifacts are stored.
 These artifacts may have been produced by the pipeline steps, or they may be the data first ingested into a pipeline via an ingestion step.
+An artifact store will store all intermediary pipeline step results, which in turn will be tracked in the metadata store.

 ## Artifact